Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_settings.md

 ﻿## Settings

 Most of Apizr settings could be set by providing an `IConfiguration` instance.
-We can set them at common level (shared by all apis) or specific level (dedicated to named apis).
+We can set it at common level (to all apis), specific level (dedicated to a named api) or even request level (dedicated to a named api's method).
-The following doc acrticle will focus on appsettings.json configuration.
+The following doc article will focus on appsettings.json configuration.

 >[!TIP]
 > - You must add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to get all the Apizr goodness.